SuperOfficeDocs/superoffice-docs/user-guide/en/company/address-formats.md

 When you [create a company][1] and choose which country the company belongs to, the address fields in the **Company** tab change according to your choice.
 The address fields that change are described below.

 > [!TIP]
 > You can change the default address format for a country in SuperOffice Settings and maintenance.
-This is described in detail in the SuperOffice Settings and maintenance help.

 ## General address format